Adam Goldberg: Other ventures

 A multi-instrumentalist and songwriter, Goldberg composed and arranged the music to the film I Love Your Work with Steven Drozd of The Flaming Lips as well as scoring his most recent feature, No Way Jose, and IFC's Running with the Bulls.
 He also provided a song for The Hebrew Hammer soundtrack.

 Goldberg released his first album, Eros and Omissions, under the LANDy moniker.
 It was released on June 23, 2009.
 Flaming Lips drummer Steven Drozd, with whom Goldberg collaborated on the score for I Love Your Work, performed on the record as well as members of the band The Black Pine.
 Earlimart's Aaron Espinoza is credited as having done the final mix as well as having engineered many of the more recent songs.
 Goldberg has since changed his musical moniker to The Goldberg Sisters, under which he has made three albums, the last two of which he played every instrument save for strings (provided by his wife Roxanne Daner and musician Merritt Lear) and horns (provided by his engineer and co-producer Andrew Lynch).

 On June 7, 2011, Goldberg assembled a live band to perform The Goldberg Sisters single "Shush" on The Late Late Show with Craig Ferguson.

 Goldberg is also a photographer, shooting primarily on film and expired Polaroid.
 His first book was co-published by Hat and Beard Press and contained a limited vinyl version of The Goldberg Sisters' Home: A Nice Place to Visit.
 Subsequent exhibitions of photography from the book also included live performances of Goldberg Sisters songs by Goldberg and Lynch, utilizing several loop and effects pedals.
 An early adopter of the now-defunct Vine app, Goldberg was known for incorporating many analog film elements into his six-second "films."
 He was hired to do forty films for the French cellular company Orange during the 2013 Cannes Film Festival, during which he made a six-second Vine based on each film entered in competition.
 He is an avid Instagram user; his account consists of much of his photography while also hosting a cinematic narrative of his family life.

 Personal life

-Goldberg has had three children with his wife, artist and designer Roxanne Daner.
+Goldberg has two children with his wife, artist and designer Roxanne Daner.
 Their first child together, a son, was stillborn.
-Their next son was born shortly after, in November 2014.
+Their second son was born shortly thereafter, in November 2014.
 Goldberg and Daner married on Halloween in 2014.
 They had another son in September 2018.